Unified Planning Work Program

 3. Long-range system planning

 This work relates to planning policies, studies, and federal and state requirements for regional transportation planning that cross all modes.
 It includes preparing and implementing the region’s long-range plan; informing land use planning activities related to transportation, equity, and environmental justice planning; environmental and air quality planning activities; and transportation finance.
 The work within this area strongly ties to helping understand and develop strategies for how regional transportation investments can help achieve the goals and objectives of the regional development guide and Transportation Policy Plan.
+In 2025, staff will begin implementing the Equity Evaluation of Regional Transportation Investments study recommendations with training on the framework and Community Assessment guides.
+Climate related work will focus on electric vehicle charging needs and developing strategies to reduce greenhouse gas emissions.

-4. Travel model development and forecasting
+4. Travel research and modeling

 These activities provide data and inputs into the Regional Travel Demand Model.
 The Council uses the Regional Travel Demand Model to estimate future travel behavior and the level of demand placed on future transit and highway systems.
 This tool is instrumental in prioritizing and planning future transportation network improvements.
+In 2025, staff will continue their participation in the Transportation Research Program and ActivitySim projects as well as complete the evaluation of forecast accuracy and begin defining public health destinations for further accessibility analysis.

 5. Short-range planning and performance monitoring

 This work includes adopting and reporting regional transportation performance measures and targets, as well as supporting the Congestion Management Process (CMP).
 The process is a regional, cooperative activity that helps identify the causes of congestion and develops strategies to help mitigate it.
 The CMP prioritizes Travel Demand Management strategies in lieu of highway expansion.
+In 2025, the Congestion Management Process Pilot Corridor Analysis will wrap up and recommend any changes needed to the CMP Corridor Analysis Handbook.